Alipay: Services

 From December 2013, several chain convenience store companies, including Meiyijia, Hongqi Chain, and Qishiduo C-STORE and 7-Eleven, have successively supported Alipay payment; in December, Beijing taxi drivers began to accept Alipay to pay the fare.
 Subsequently, Wanda Cinema, Joy City, Wangfujing and other large-scale retail companies as well as movie theaters, KTV, and catering companies have access to Alipay.
 From 26 March 2019, the service fee will be charged for the payment of credit card through Alipay.
 Customers only pay the portion of the payment that exceeds 2,000 yuan at 0.1%.
+In addition to this, in 2019, Walgreens accepted Alipay as payment in 3,000 US stores.
+Walgreen's products are available to Chinese customers through Alibaba's Tmall online marketplace.
+The payment application can also be used on Alibaba.com's site and Taobao as a means of payment.
+A Nielsen report suggests that over 90% of Chinese tourists would be willing to use mobile payment overseas if given the option.
+Many Chinese tourists do not have international credit cards, and so Alipay is a payment option.
+Digital payments have become the norm in China as the government pushes a cashless system even in rural and village areas.

 In November 2019, Alipay introduced Tourpass, a service component that allows non-Chinese users to use its mobile payment feature by pre-loading Chinese Yuan equivalent foreign currency into the app.

 In 2020, Alipay used a QR code system to help in containing the COVID-19 outbreak.
 The health code system tags users one of three colors according to their location, basic health information and travel history.

 "Beauty filters" were included to Alipay's face-scan payment system in a new upgrade that was released in July 2019.
 The market has responded well to the "beauty filters," which make users seem better when they use the program to make payments.

+Alipay Tap is a payment function launched by Alipay in July 2024.
+Alipay+ NFC enables wallets to offer tap-to-pay acceptance across Mastercard's global contactless network, all within your existing wallet infrastructure.